variant-inc/actions-octopus/README.md

 ## Usage Without Ocotpus.yaml

-To run without an octopus.yaml file, include space_name and project_name inputs within your github workflow.
+To run without using Octopus configuration as code, include space_name and project_name inputs within your github workflow.

 ```yaml